openscope/openscope/README.md

 ## Contributing

-We use an [GitFlow Branching Model](http://nvie.com/posts/a-successful-git-branching-model) when adding features.
-If you would like to contribute, please [contact us](http://slack.openscope.co/) and we'll help as soon as we can!
-Thank you!
+We use the [GitFlow Branching Model](http://nvie.com/posts/a-successful-git-branching-model) for managing branches.
+If you would like to contribute, you will be expected to use appropriate branch names based on this methodology (and we can help if you have questions).

+Don't know Javascript?
+That's cool, we're always looking for beta testers and/or airport contributors.
+If you would like to add a new airport, or help update existing airports, please read the [Airport Documentation]() to get up to speed on what is expected in that file.

+## Slack

+Please join us on our [Slack Channel](http://slack.openscope.co/) if you have questions, comments or would like to contribute.
+We can then add you to the organization so you can begin committing to this repo.

 ## License